AsjidButt053/Weather-App/README.md

 ### Add Your API Key

-Create or update your configuration file and add your Weather API key.
+Configure your API key in the project.

 Example: